Kepler-102: Planetary system

 In January 2014, a system of five planets around the star was announced, three of them being smaller than Earth.
 While 3 of the transit signals were discovered during the first year of the Kepler mission, their small size made them hard to confirm as possibilities of these being false positives were needed to be removed.
 Later, two other signals were detected.
-Follow-up radial velocity data helped to determine the mass of the largest planet (Kepler-102e).
+Follow-up radial velocity data helped to determine the mass of the two largest planets (Kepler-102d and Kepler-102e).

-In 2017, the search for additional planets utilizing Transit-timing variation method has yielded zero results, although presence of planets with semimajor axis beyond 10 AU cannot be excluded.
+By 2017, the search for additional planets utilizing the transit-timing variation method had yielded zero results, although the presence of planets with semimajor axis beyond 10 AU cannot be excluded.